andreaskoher/effective_distance/README.md

 ---
 # Step 1: Import the package

-In order to import the package into your python progrann, you will can put the files into the same directory.
+In order to import the package into your python program, you can put the files into the same directory.
-Alternatively, make them visible to python by typing adding the directory to the `PYTHONPATH` variable or enter the following command to the beginning of your python script:
+Alternatively, make them visible to python by adding the directory to the `PYTHONPATH` variable or enter the following command to the beginning of your python script:
 ```python
 from sys import path
 path.append('<directory/to/effective_distance.py>')